Privacy Policy

 Contact and identification data.

-Prior informed consent obtained from you, as per Article 6.1(a) GDPR.When you withdraw your consent.
+Prior informed consent obtained from you, as per Article 6.1(a) GDPR, which you may withdraw at any time.

 Quality and service metrics